AgoraIO/Docs-Source/cloud-recording/reference/rest-api/start.md

 ### Application configuration

-`transcodeOptions` is a JSON Object for configuring how the application services are combined and applied.
+`appsCollection` is a JSON Object for configuring how the application services are combined and applied.
 It contains the following fields:

 - `combinationPolicy`: (Optional) JSON Object.
 The combination method of various Cloud Recording applications.
   - `default`: (Default) String.
 Use this method for all application services except for Postpone Audio Mixing.
-  - `postpone_transcoding`: Use this method if you use [Postpone Audio Mixing](../../develop/individual-nontranscoding#implement-an-postpone-audio-mixing).
+  - `postpone_transcoding`: Use this method if you use [Postpone Audio Mixing](../../develop/individual-nontranscoding#implement-an-postpone-audio-mixing) and Postpone Transcoding.

 <a name="recordingConfig"></a>
 ### Recording configuration